 Canin details Bonwiller’s campaign strategy as he makes his way through the primaries, going up against Muskie, McGovern, Wallace and the rest, with a longer-term view of how Bonwiller will campaign against Richard Nixon.
 Corey loves the excitement of press conferences, speeches and campaigning events which are headquartered at Metarey’s mansion in Saline.
 He’s a great observer and keeps his mouth shut, earning Metarey’s trust.

 This book is full of Corey’s reflections, who has a bit of a self-important attitude, a characteristic that takes away from the book’s appeal.
 It’s also a long book, 458 pages, and full of these musings.
 But the story is very readable, despite its length.
 Some details hang, some are tied up.
 Some characters disappear completely, particularly Corey’s college girlfriend.
 Other sections are a little bit boring, especially near the end, as Corey’s elderly father takes up reading, with frequent references to philosophers and great works.
-In addition, the heavy liberal message is hard to miss.

 On a personal note, I had to laugh at his mention of Colgate University, in Hamilton, NY, where Corey’s college-age daughter is a student.
 On a visit to town, he describes the “main avenue of businesses, where the cafés and clothing stores and antiques shops were doing a brisk commerce and students and families and groups of businessmen in suits with cellphones out were filling up most of the narrow sidewalk.”
 Anyone who’s walked the streets of this small rural town knows how silly this description sounds!
 But that’s the writer’s choice to add color, I suppose.